ConservationMetrics/map-packer/README.md

 **Vue API key:** Generate an API key to add to request headers made by the Nuxt front end.

 **Map config:** Provide the default settings for the map zoom level and lat/long coordinates.
-You may also provide a custom Mapbox map style to be used in the application.
+You may also provide a custom Mapbox map style to be used in the application (if not, Mapbox Streets will be used as the default option).

 **Mapbox and Planet access token:** Provide access tokens to be used across the application for authenticating with Mapbox and Planet map assets.